When Caring Women Unite...

 United Way of Central Iowa's Women United members are an empowered group of women laying the ground work for future success in our youngest central Iowans by continuing to make measurable impact in Early Childhood Success.

-We are a diverse, vibrant group bound together by the mission to improve the future of our youngest Central Iowans.
-We raise our voices to represent our community’s children.
-We roll up our sleeves to give our youngest learners the best start.
+We roll up our sleeves to give our youngest central Iowans the best start.
 We leave a legacy of change that makes central Iowa better for everyone.

 As a Women United member, you can also enjoy these benefits:

-- See firsthand how your investment improves young children’s lives.
+- A firsthand, and sometimes behind the scenes, look into how your investment improves young children’s lives.

-- Share your talents on committees and by volunteering.
+- Opportunities to share your expertise and talents on committees and through volunteering.

-- Network with like-minded women and community leaders.
+- Invitations to events where you can network and build connections with like-minded women and community leaders.

-- Be part of an internationally recognized group of dedicated female philanthropists.
+- You create powerful, lasting change through an internationally recognized group of dedicated female philanthropists.

-- Gain new business and career opportunities by demonstrating community leadership.
+- Access to new business and career opportunities by demonstrating community leadership.